Lesson #1 for overcoming anxiety: Anxiety is a matter of perspective. Change your perspective and you get rid of your anxiety. Easy enough, right?

 Here are the 2 PLs.

-1. PL Time: Manage anxiety by having a different perspective on time
+1. PL Time: Overcoming anxiety by having a different perspective on time

 We humans are remarkably skilled at mental time travel.
 The fancy term is “chronethesia” — or, the brain’s ability to allow us to be constantly aware of the past and the future.